 Is the Illinois GED test multiple-choice?

 The GED and HiSET exams do not only include multiple-choice questions.
-There are several questions in different formats, for example, fill-in-the-blank and short answer questions.
-Both exams ask you additionally to produce a 5 or 6-paragraph essay.
+There are several questions in different formats, for example, fill-in-the-blank and short-answer questions.
+Both exams additionally ask you to produce a 5 or 6-paragraph essay.

 Is the GED test hard in Illinois?